huggingface/datasets/datasets/caner/README.md

 ### Dataset Summary

-The dataset contrains a cclassical Arabic Named Entity Recognition corpus as a new corpus of tagged data that can be useful for handling the issues in recognition of Arabic named entities.
+The Classical Arabic Named Entity Recognition corpus is a new corpus of tagged data that can be useful for handling the issues in recognition of Arabic named entities.

 ### Supported Tasks and Leaderboards